navatharaagi/AWS-Developer-Tools/README.md

 $git branch -r /*lists the remote branches
 $git checkout <new branch name>  /*switch to another branch
 $nano widgets.html  /*edit file by adding
-Testing Branches /*add this line in body of the file save & exit
+Testing Branches /*add this line in <body> section of the file
 $git checkout master  /*switching into master branch -If we open
 $nano widgets.html